Are you having a hard time managing your time? Do you wish you could be more productive with the things that matter most? This post is for you!

 4. Serve others, express thankfulness and/or encouragement.
 Throughout the ink blotted pages of the Word of God runs a theme that cannot be missed.
 Gratitude.
 We are called to express gratitude to God and to one another.
 What is one thing you can do this week to express your thankfulness or just simply encourage someone else?

-- Write a thank you note to the neighbor who picked up your paper.
+- Write a thank you note to the neighbor.

 - Bake cookies for the librarian who does story time with your kids.